Best chicken feed is allowing them to range freely for your organic eggs.

 It is high in omega-6 and low in 3.

 If you watch your hens in the typical vegetable garden, you'll soon notice that as far as they are concerned the best chicken feed is to be found in the mulch under your plants.
 They just love the grubs, worms and snails that are lurking there, scratching vigorously and pecking at tiny often unseen bugs; their eyesight is a good deal keener than ours, thanks in part to the lutein and zeaxanthin they have much better access to than we do.

 Corn to supplement their scratchings for their food is also a good thing naturally.
 Those who know how to grow maize will add the odd cob, or better still slice the pips off as they tend to trample the whole ear in the mud.

-So, in summary, your best chicken feed for golden orange yolked eggs should include a starch such as corn, or wheat, a vegetable protein such as alfalfa, plenty of grass and the insects found in every garden.
+So, in summary, your best chicken feed for golden orange yolked eggs, high in omega-3 should include a starch such as corn, or wheat, a vegetable protein such as alfalfa, plenty of grass and the insects found in every garden.

 Many of these bugs damage your vegetables, so keeping your own hens is an excellent way to harmonise with nature, allowing you to avoid the use of toxic organic sprays; with the best will in the world, those poisons will find their way into your body.